jjsanderson/MetroClock/README.md

 Why 57 minutes?
 Because the pixel strip I'm using is edge-lit and heavily diffused.
 It's not *completely* clear where the light is centred (which is fine - uncertainty around train time is represented by physical fuzziness.
 Also: oooh pretty).
 If a train appears close to the minute hand it's not clear if that's a train that's about to depart, or one that's an hour from now.
 Simply removing the far-future trains close to the current position of the minute hand removes the ambiguity.

 If an update fails, the train dots are drawn in blue rather than red.
 At least, they should be.
 The API was up and down when I was building this, but it hasn't broken since I built out the error handling.
 I have no idea if that code actually works.
+Looking at it again, I'm pretty sure it'll do outrageous things on a second failed update, at the very least.

 The URL we're working off: